sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_5_MemoryAndMotherboard/Questions01.md

 **Description**

-a) The picture as a whole is the motherboard.
-The CPU, RAM, Disk etc. are seen attached to this Motherboard.

-b) The picture as a whole is the motherboard.
-The CPU, RAM, Disk etc. are seen attached to this Motherboard.

-c) The picture as a whole is the motherboard.
-The CPU, RAM, Disk etc. are seen attached to this Motherboard.

-d) The picture as a whole is the motherboard.
+The picture as a whole is the motherboard.
 The CPU, RAM, Disk etc. are seen attached to this Motherboard.

 ---
 ---